aaz-imran/S19-CS31-1G/README.md

 <br>
 <br>
 04.12.19: No Discussion on the 19th.
 [You can attend discussion of any other section you want or follow any instruction from the instructor.
 The slides will still be available here.
-Some practice problems and useful tips for you to work on the project2 and homework will be also posted.]<br>
+Some practice problems and useful tips for you to work on the project2 and homework will be also posted.]
 <br>
 <br>
 04.09.19: No Discussion this week: Prof. Smallberg is taking over Friday as a lecture day.